digitalbazaar/bedrock-native-app/README.md

 ### App Icons and Splash Screens
 Assets are managed by `@capacitor/assets`.
 [Docs](https://capacitorjs.com/docs/guides/splash-screens-and-icons) for the assets tool.

-Assests for icons and Splash Screens go into the `/resources` dir.
+Assets for icons and Splash Screens go into the `/resources` dir.

 To add an App Icon set:
 - `resources/icon-only.png`